spiceai/docs/spiceaidocs/content/en/reference/pod/_index.md

 ### `dataspaces[*].measurements`

 The measurements to create in the dataspace.
-If these measurements are not populated by either a data connector or through the API, they will use the default value of `0.0`.
 Each field must be a `float`.

 ### `dataspaces[*].measurements[*].name`